SOUMEE2000/soumee2000.github.io/_drafts/2021-06-16-Neural-Nets-From-Scratch.md

 ## Let's get back to the big black box, shall we and see what goes inside it!!!

 <img src="">
 How do you describe something to a baby?
-Suppose you want him to remember what an elephant looks like.
-You say its got big ears, a trunk, a set of tusks and 4 feet.
+Suppose you want a ten year old to distinguish between a cat and an elephant and given any breed of elephant or cat it classifies it correctly to its group.
+For an elephant you can say its got big ears, a trunk, a set of tusks and 4 feet.
 You could also describe it as something grey in colour, very tall and one with great strength.
 That too describes the elephant.
-At the same time suppose you say that the one yellow in colour, has whiskers and has 4 feet while you are describing a cat.
-The X_input are the descriptors or the features and so the next time the baby encounters them if it says its an elephant, that's great.
-But suppose the poor child paid more attention to the number of feet the animal had.
-So his predictions will have some error as he will just probably make a random guess as to what is a cat and what is an elephant...

-Similarly, for a neural network you pass into the the features as X_input and what it predicts is the X_output.
+And you would keep adding in more sets of features till the child gets some sort of an overall idea of how an elephant might look like.
+The same would go for the cat.
+And the next time the child sees a baby elephant on his way school(😂😂😂) based on what he has seen and understood previously, he. is going to come to a conclusion.

+So what you do is:
+* You feed him a set of features called **X_input** and provide a label to those features known as **X_output**
+* Then you give him a new set of festures called **X_input** and you want his opinion on the **X_output**
+* Mathematically, what you want to say is **P( X_output | X_input) = P( X_output ∩ X_input)∕ P( X_input | X_output)**

+Now suppose you yourself made him remember bad data or he only caught part of what you said.
+So what he came away from that conversation is something as heneric as a cat has 4 feet.
+The next time the baby encounters them if he labels an elephant as one, that's great.
+But the odds are he will make some mistake and as the complexity of the classification increases (classifying a healthy leaf from an unhealthy one) the chances of error due to such personal biases to one only set of parameters will be pretty costly.

+So what we do....?
+A sensible approach would be to try minimise the error instead of giving the baby up for good.
+So, do we just reiterate over everything we just said to him???
+I am afraid yes.
+But maybe give him a bit of time grow up and stuff and be a bit more "mature about his perspectives".

+!story needs modification to drive point home

+Now the story that I read to you right now can be extrapolated to how a neural network approaches the process of learning.
+That's the intuition right there.
+It's because we want to code our own neural network that we need to define this story a little more mathematically.

+## Defining